 \subsection{Abundances of neutron capture elements}

-This family of elements is divided into two classes depending on the efficiency of neutron capture compared to the timescale of the $\beta$-decay.
-In particular, slow neutron capture ($s$-process) elements are predominantly synthesized in either massive stars and intermediate mass AGB stars (light/weak $s$-process elements, e.g. Y) or low mass AGBs (heavy/main $s$-process elements, e.g. Ba and La) AGB stars \citep{kobayashi2020}.
+This family of elements is divided into two classes depending on the efficiency of neutron capture compared to the timescale of the $\beta$ decay.
+In particular, slow neutron capture ($s$-process) elements are predominantly synthesised in either massive stars and intermediate-mass AGB stars (light and/or weak $s$-process elements, e.g. Y) or low mass AGBs (heavy and/or main $s$-process elements, e.g. Ba and La) AGB stars \citep{kobayashi2020}.
 In contrast, rapid ($r$-) neutron capture elements (e.g. Eu) are produced through a variety of astrophysical events, including magneto-rotational supernovae \citep{mosta2018} and/or collapsars \citep{siegel2019}, and neutron star mergers \citep[NSMs,][]{lattimer1974,argast04}.